 Every baseball is made with exact specifications.
-108 red stitches woven in a trademark figure-eight pattern.
-A horsehide or cowhide cover.
-Then a series of independent windings of yarn that, if held end-to-end, would stretch the length of almost four football fields.
+108 red stitches are woven in a trademark figure-eight pattern.
+Peel back the horsehide or cowhide cover, and you’ll discover a series of independent windings of yarn that, if held end-to-end, would stretch the length of almost four football fields!
 Near the center of the ball are layers of red and black rubber, and then, in the very middle, is a cork core, roughly the size of a bouncy ball you’d get out of a gumball machine.

-You’ll probably never see the inside of a baseball while it is in play, but it could be said what is inside that sphere is what makes the entire game of baseball possible.
-One could even argue it is the most important part of the game.
+You’ll never see the inside of a ball while it is in play, but it could be said that what is inside that sphere is what makes the entire game of baseball possible.
+One could argue it is the most important part of the game.

 This profound passage was likely an early church hymn, and provided much encouragement for us on Easter Sunday.
-We learned that Jesus is firstborn from the dead (the hope and firstfruits of our own resurrection), and because of that fact, he deserves to rule at the core of our lives.
+We learned that Jesus is firstborn from the dead (the hope and firstfruits of our own resurrection), and as because of that fact, he deserves first place at the very core of our lives.

 The message is now available for free download via our church podcast page.